 In order to avoid being left high and dry when your lease expires, you need to have a plan in place to secure your next place.

-The end of your lease is looming and the landlord has indicated that he won't be renewing it.
+Your lease is ending soon the landlord has indicated that he won't be renewing it.
 You've been desperately trying to find a new home, but no matter how hard you search, either nothing is suitable for your needs, or the rent is far more than you're currently paying.

 It's a common problem, but the last thing a tenant should do is ‘panic-rent’ and sign a lease for a property that he's either going to battle to pay for or end up locked into a property that is totally unsuitable.

 Unfortunately, most rental properties are only advertised a month before the property becomes available.
 This can be problematic and given the time constraints, means the tenant has to find something suitable within a relatively short period of time.
 What makes things more complicated is that every other tenant looking for a new home is in the same boat.
 You've no sooner found what you consider to be an acceptable home when the landlord or agent informs you that the property has been leased to someone else.
 It’s often a very frustrating exercise, but there are ways to ensure that you stand a better chance of securing the property you want.

 Tenants need to start planning and putting money aside for the upcoming expenses as far ahead as possible.
 The deposit on a new rental property will generally have to be paid when the new lease is signed and before the previous deposit has been refunded.
 It can become even more difficult if the landlord insists that the deposit as well as the first month’s rent is paid before the tenant moves in.
 While some landlords may allow for the payment of the deposit to be delayed until the previous deposit has been paid out, they are certainly not obligated to do so and may prefer renting to someone who has the necessary cash available.